J. Slauerhoff: Marriage, final years

+The year 1935 saw more sea voyages as a ship's doctor, but also his divorce from Darja Collin.
+In this period of his life, Slauerhoff fell out with many of his literary friends, among them Du Perron and Vestdijk.
+During his last voyage, to South Africa, he fell severely ill with malaria on top of his neglected tuberculosis and returned to Merano for yet more recuperation.

+Still ill, he returned to the Netherlands in 1936 to take up residence in a nursing home in Hilversum, where he died on 5 October, just after his 38th birthday and one month after the publication of his last collection of verse, Een eerlijk zeemansgraf ("An Honourable Seaman's Grave").

 Style and themes

 Though Slauerhoff writes in the time of expressionism, his poetry is, according to Garmt Stuiveling and G.J. van Bork, essentially romantic: strongly autobiographical, it evidences restlessness, imagination, and a longing for faraway places, expressed through an identification with tramps, discoverers, and pirates.

 Much of Slauerhoff's work is concerned with the poor and downtrodden; especially the poetry collections Archipel (1923), Eldorado (1928), Soleares (1933), and Een eerlijk zeemansgraf (1936).
 A performance of his play Jan Pietersz.
 Coen (1930), highly critical of Jan Pieterszoon Coen (seventeenth-century officer of the Dutch East India Company in Indonesia and two-term Governor-General of the Dutch East Indies), was prohibited by the mayor of Amsterdam in 1948.

 Posthumous editions

 Two works in progress that were nearly finished at the time of Slauerhoff's death, the original novel De opstand van Guadalajara ("The Guadalajara Uprising") and the translation of Martín Luis Guzmán's novel In de schaduw van den leider ("In the Shadow of the Leader"), were published posthumously in 1937.

 A Committee for the Preparation of Slauerhoff's Complete Works was put together and convened to compile his Complete Works.
-This Committee, which consisted of leading literary figures, among which a number of friends of Slauerhoff, included D.A.M.
+This committee, which consisted of leading literary figures, among which a number of friends of Slauerhoff, included D.A.M.
 Binnendijk, Menno ter Braak, N.A.
 Donkersloot, J. Greshoff, Kees Lekkerkerker, Hendrik Marsman, Adriaan Roland Holst, and Constant van Wessem.
 Du Perron contributed a general outline for the ordering and grouping of the contents, but declined to participate further.
 Work progressed slowly and was further slowed down by the events of World War II.
 The first volume appeared in 1941, one year behind schedule, and the series of eight volumes was not completed until 1958.
-Two of the Committee's members, Ter Braak and Marsman, died at the start of the war and the publisher, Nijgh & Van Ditmar, lost faith halfway through the project, which resulted in the intended separate volume of critical apparatus being scrapped and the last volume, containing Slauerhoff's essays, being published independently by Lekkerkerker.
+Two of the committee's members, Ter Braak and Marsman, died at the start of the war and the publisher, Nijgh & Van Ditmar, lost faith halfway through the project, which resulted in the intended separate volume of critical apparatus being scrapped and the last volume, containing Slauerhoff's essays, being published independently by Lekkerkerker.

-Lekkerkerker, ever the dedicated text researcher and caretaker of Slauerhoff's literary heritage, continued over the years to unearth and study Slauerhoff's manuscripts and uncollected publications, resulting in ever better versions of the Complete Poems and Complete Prose volumes, culminating in the 1980s in the publication of editions of Slauerhoff's.
-In 2018 a complete version of all his poems was published (J. Slauerhoff - Verzamelde Gedichten.
-Nijgh & Van Ditmar, editors Hein Aalders and Menno Voskuil, 1037 pages).
-Wim Hazeu, one of the main biographers of the Netherlands, published a new version of the Slauerhoff biography (Arbeiderspers, 855 pages).
-The last two books were presented on 7 September 2018 in the Dorpskerk Huizum in Leeuwarden, because this city - birthplace of Slauerhoff - was in 2018 Cultural Capital of Europe.
-Slauerhoff's 1934 novel, Het leven op aarde, was republished by Handheld Press in a new English translation by David McKay as Adrift In The Middle Kingdom in 2019.